 Commonwealth supported and FEE-HELP students

-- Download and complete the Commonwealth supported and FEE-HELP remission application (PDF, 241.1 KB) .
+- Download and complete the Commonwealth supported and FEE-HELP Remission of debt in special circumstances application form.

 Fee paying domestic and international students

-- Download and complete the Fee paying domestic and international refund in special circumstances application.
+- Download and complete the Fee paying domestic and international Refund of debt in special circumstances application form.